ganrad/aks-aspnet-sqldb-rest/README.md

     It will take approx. 10 minutes for the SQL Server instance and database to get created.

+4. Configure a firewall for Azure SQL Server.

-4. Once the SQL Server provisioning process is complete, click on the database `ClaimsDB`.
+    Once the SQL Server provisioning process is complete, click on the database `ClaimsDB`.
 In the **Overview** tab, click on **Set server firewall** as shown in the screenshot below.

     ![alt tag](./images/A-04.PNG)